yehia67/documentation/utils/0.1/introduction/overview.md

 # Utilities

-**Utilities are open-source applications or programs that you can either use as they are or use to fast track the development of your own applications.**
+**Utilities are open-source applications or programs that you can either use or adapt and include in your own applications.**

 :::info:
 More utilities are available on the [iota-community GitHub repository](https://github.com/iota-community).